mecid/mecid.github.io/_posts/2025-01-21-color-mixing-in-swiftui.md

 As you can see, I combine the user’s recent heart rate with the maximal possible heart rate value to determine the ratio of mixing blue and red colors representing the normal and elevated heart rate.

-Another intriguing application of color mixing is dynamic theming opportunities.
+Another intriguing adoption of color mixing is dynamic theming opportunities.
 For instance, we can utilize color mixing to create a seamless transition between light and dark colors within the app as the day progresses.

 ```swift
 struct Theme {